 - Verify all marketing claims for accuracy on your website, blog, social media, and emails.

 - During the sales process, confirm there’s a real demand for your product.
 Just because someone seems like a good fit at first glance doesn’t mean they are ready to implement it.

 - Ensure all expectations and contracts are crystal-clear from the outset.

 - Don’t sign on new customers you can’t serve.
-As a business owner, it can be tempting to see any customer as a good customer.
+As a business owner, seeing any customer as a good customer can be tempting.

 - Price your services appropriately.
 High-touch services generally require more financial investment from clients.

-Bad customers may be a fact of life, but there’s plenty you can do to keep a bad experience with them from ruining everything.
+Bad customers may be a fact of life, but you can do plenty to keep a bad experience with them from ruining everything.
 By identifying those bad apples, you can deal with them effectively.